 Introducing Reprocessing for iOS

-In order to provide useful and human-readable stacktraces for iOS crashes, developers have to share their app debug symbols with Sentry.
+In order to provide useful and human-readable stacktraces for iOS crash reporting, developers have to share their app debug symbols with Sentry.
 If a crash comes in, Sentry uses these debug symbols to map memory address to the according function name and line number.

 For example: the unreadable